The Debevoise White Collar & Regulatory Defense Group has excelled in some of the most high-profile, difficult corporate

-The Group is made up of highly experienced partners in New York, London, Paris, Frankfurt, Shanghai, Moscow, Hong Kong, and Washington, D.C.
+The Group is made up of highly experienced partners in the U.S., Europe and Asia.
 It is one of the few in the market to have exceptional capabilities across geographies.
 Debevoise is the only firm that Chambers & Partners ranks as “Band 1” for corporate crime and investigations in both the UK and the U.S. The team is made up of highly experienced career defense lawyers, as well as former federal prosecutors and regulators.
 The Group includes Mary Jo White, immediate past Chair of the United States Securities and Exchange Commission and former U.S. Attorney for the Southern District of New York; Litigation Co-Chair Andrew J. Ceresney, immediate past Director of Enforcement at the SEC; Lord (Peter) Goldsmith QC, PC, former Attorney General of the United Kingdom; John Gleeson, former United States District Judge in the Eastern District of New York and Assistant U.S. Attorney in the Eastern District of New York, including two years as Chief of the Criminal Division; David A. O’Neil, former Acting Assistant Attorney General for the Criminal Division and former Deputy Assistant Attorney General for the Fraud Section at the Department of Justice; Kara N. Brockmeyer, former Chief of the Foreign Corrupt Practices Act Unit of the SEC’s Division of Enforcement; Lisa Zornberg, former Chief of the Criminal Division of the United States Attorney’s office in the Southern District of New York; Robert B. Kaplan, former Co-Chief of the Asset Management Unit of the SEC’s Division of Enforcement; Julie M. Riewe, former Co-Chief of the Asset Management Unit of the SEC’s Division of Enforcement; Luke Dembosky, former Deputy Assistant Attorney General for National Security at the DOJ’s National Security Division; and a number of former Assistant U.S. Attorneys.

 The Group combines this unique understanding of the enforcement landscape with a deep appreciation for client business issues.
 As leading trial lawyers, but skilled negotiators, a successful outcome for the client is frequently achieved before a trial begins, and government cases are sometimes dropped altogether.